tolauwae/phd-thesis/src/oop/oop.typ

 // remain the same to the human observer.
 It is not trivial to deduce the underlying contact bouncing problem by only stepping through the program. //without any extra information.

-#strong[Bugfixing with #smallcaps("Edward").]
+#strong[Bugfixing with _Edward_.]
 Let us now revisit the scenario using out-of-place debugging.
-With #smallcaps("Edward"), developers can pull an out-of-place debug session from the remote device, and begin debugging locally at their machine.
+With _Edward_, developers can pull an out-of-place debug session from the remote device, and begin debugging locally at their machine.
-#smallcaps("Edward") provides the developer with a dedicated view on the event queue with all asynchronous events that happen at the remote device, and the ability to choose when the next event happens.
+_Edward_ provides the developer with a dedicated view on the event queue with all asynchronous events that happen at the remote device, and the ability to choose when the next event happens.
-When the developer pushes the physical button once during debugging, they will immediately notice that #smallcaps("Edward")'s events view suddenly contains multiple identical events for a single button press, as shown in \cref{fig:manyevents}.
+When the developer pushes the physical button once during debugging, they will immediately notice that _Edward_'s events view suddenly contains multiple identical events for a single button press, as shown in \cref{fig:manyevents}.
 This information enables the developer to more easily detect the contact bouncing issue. // without even having to step through the code.

 If the developer has not yet deduced the root cause of the bug, they could use stepping through the code in a similar way than when using the remote debugger.
 However, this time, stepping through the code is fast as debugging happens locally without incurring in network communication.
-Moreover, #smallcaps("Edward") allows debugging the program backwards.
+Moreover, _Edward_ allows debugging the program backwards.
 This means that during debugging when the LED does not turn on, the developer can step back to the previous step to diagnose what exactly went wrong during the execution.
 There is no need to restart the program and try to guess what the right conditions for the bug were.